dot-base/fhir-server/README.md

 ## Production Deployment
-Want a FHIR Server that supports profiles established throughout the Movebase project?
+Want a FHIR Server that supports profiles established throughout the dot.base project?
 The easiest way is to deploy our docker stack for that.
 Just follow the steps below to get started.

-❗ This setup is meant for folks that just want to deploy the Movebase FHIR Server including a database.
-If you want to deploy an instance of the whole Movebase project see the [central Movebase repository](https://github.com/dot-base/dot-base).
+❗ This setup is meant for folks that just want to deploy the dot.base FHIR Server including a database.
+If you want to deploy an instance of the whole dot.base project see the [central dot.base repository](https://github.com/dot-base/dot-base).

 [![Docker Build Status](https://img.shields.io/badge/We%20love-Docker-blue?style=flat&logo=Docker)](https://github.com/orgs/dot-base/packages)